cloudfoundry/bosh-backup-and-restore/README.md

 Unit tests make use of Docker containers to test networking.
 Ensure that Docker is running in your environment, before attempting to run tests.
 These can be run with the command: `make test`.

+Note: if you see timeout errors occurring in the SSH suite of unit tests this may be due to the number of nodes the tests are running on.
+You can run `ginkgo -nodes=<number> -r` to reduce the number of nodes and decrease the concurrent requests being made to the Docker Daemon which will slow when under load.

 ## Additional information

 **Docs:** http://docs.cloudfoundry.org/bbr/index.html